See How Redbird Can Drive Mortgage Protection Prospects to Your Agency

-	As you can see, there are many ways to prospect and generate leads for mortgage protection.
+As you can see, there are many ways to prospect and generate mortgage protection leads.

 When you first begin, you’ll likely rely on direct mail as it’s the most common lead generation tactic and provides stable foundation for you to learn how to sell.
 But, don’t be imprisoned by what most agents are doing.
 Believe in yourself… give some of these other methods a try.

-	Can you see yourself doing this daily if you knew it could generate a six-figure income?
+Can you see yourself selling mortgage protection life insurance if you knew it could generate a six-figure income?

 Most agents set appointments with 50% of their leads and average agents will convert 50% of those appointments to sales.
 In this example, let’s set a realistic production goal of eight sales per week.
 Assuming a 50% close rate, you will need roughly 30 leads each week.

 Let’s walk through this backwards so you can see exactly how to hit the $5,000 weekly income goal.